raphaelmansuy/digital_palace/01-articles/llm_as_compiler_optimizer/README.md

 ## Introduction

-I am passionate about compiler optimization since I studied it at university.
-I am excited to share with you the insights from the paper [Large Language Models for Compiler Optimization](https://arxiv.org/pdf/2309.07062.pdf), which is about the novel application of Large Language Models (LLMs) to code optimization, specifically to the task of compiler pass ordering for LLVM assembly.

-The authors show that a 7B-parameter transformer model, trained from scratch on millions of examples of unoptimized and optimized LLVM-IR, can generate pass lists that outperform the compiler’s built-in pass ordering (-Oz) and two state-of-the-art machine learning baselines (AutoPhase and Coreset-NVP) on a large test set of unseen IR functions from various domains and sources.

-The model also learns to generate optimized IR code as an auxiliary task, showing remarkable code reasoning abilities and achieving high accuracy and similarity with the compiler output.

-The authors demonstrate that LLMs can optimize code with minimal computational overhead and without requiring any specialized program representation or feature engineering.
-They also discuss the limitations and challenges of LLMs for code optimization, such as mathematical reasoning, data-flow analysis, and inference speed.
+Compilers and code optimization have always fascinated me.
+As a computer science student, I vividly remember studying compiler design and poring over the classic "Dragon Book".
+Little did I know then how artificial intelligence would one day revolutionize this field.

+A recent paper [Large Language Models for Compiler Optimization](https://arxiv.org/pdf/2309.07062.pdf) shows how the hottest AI technique - large language models (LLMs) like GPT-3 - can learn to optimize code by just looking at examples, with no hand-engineered features or domain knowledge.
+This is akin to a student learning compilers just by reading code examples, without taking classes!

 ![An illustration inspireed by the cover of the Dragon Book](./assets/DRAG04.png)

 Illustration inspired from the cover of the book “Compilers: Principles, Techniques, and Tools" by Aho, Sethi, and Ullman”, also known as the Dragon Book

-## What is a compiler ?
+## What is a and why optimize code?

-A compiler is a program that translates code written in a programming language, such as C, into machine code that can be executed by a computer.
-It takes the source code as input, analyzes it, and generates optimized object code as output.
-This process involves several phases, including lexical analysis, syntax analysis, semantic analysis, code generation and code optimization.
-The end result is an executable program that can be run on the target machine.
+A compiler like GCC or LLVM translates high-level languages like C/C++ into efficient machine code.
+This involves multiple steps: lexical analysis, syntax analysis, code generation and crucially - code optimization.
+Optimization improves performance by reducing instruction count, memory usage, runtime - yielding faster, smaller and more efficient programs.

+Code optimization is challenging as it requires reasoning about control and data flow, performing arithmetic simplification and applying complex algorithms.
+Compiler developers spend years building heuristics and rules to optimize code.
+Even then the fixed built-in optimization order is often suboptimal.

 ### The compilation process